JasonTuyen/personal-site/src/pages/posts/personal-website.md

 ### Research
-I looked to many different websites for inspirtations and to determine how others were going about builing their websites.
+I looked to many different websites for inspirations and to determine how others were going about building their websites.

 It seemed that most people turned to Wordpress and other website building services like Squarespace.